- 3 minutes to read

 The Script Editor provides end-users with the capability to write and execute scripts at runtime when a report is generated.
-Note that this feature is primarily intended to be used by advanced end-users who want to slightly customize a report in the End-User Report Designer.
+Note that although it’s possible to add scripts in both the Visual Studio IDE and in the End-User Report Designer, this feature is primarily intended to be used by advanced end-users who want to slightly customize a report in the End-User Report Designer.

-The Script Editor supports C# and Visual Basic .NET scripting languages.
+The Script Editor supports C#, Visual Basic .NET and JScript .NET scripting languages.
 This means that the scripting language is independent from the language used to create the report.
-You can specify the language using the XtraReport.ScriptLanguage property.
-The selected scripting language should be the same for all scripts used in a report.
+The language is specified by the XtraReport.ScriptLanguage property.
+The selected scripting language must be the same for all scripts used in a report.

-Each report element has its own set of events, which are individual for each element type.
-To handle an event of a report element, do one of the following.
+Each report element has its own set of events that can be handled by the Script Editor.
+To handle an event of a report element, do the following.

-After the event is specified, a code template is automatically generated in the current scripting language and added in the Script Editor.
+After the event is specified, a code template is generated in the current scripting language.

 To check for errors in the report’s script, click the Validate button ().